dvens/frontend-typescript-boilerplate/README.md

 # Next Steps #
 Important
 - Create hashing for files and load them through the server (polyfill loader for dev and prod).
 Read out legacy and normal manifest.json.
-Also add content hash to file names.
+Also add content hash to file names. (test this with chunks aswell) + implement for css.

 - Refactor css to css modules + css in js for web components
 - Create static router based upon wouter/with data management fetching data based upon route
+- move up alias plugin to tools/utilities

 After